woodser/monero-ts/README.md

 - Cohesive APIs and models with rigorous focus on ease-of-use
 - Query wallet transactions, transfers, and outputs by their many attributes
 - Be notified when blocks are added to the chain, as the wallet synchronizes, or when the wallet sends or receives funds
-- Supports multisig
+- Full multisig support
-- Tested by over 100 JUnit tests in [native Java library](https://github.com/monero-ecosystem/monero-java)
+- Tested by over 100 JUnit tests using a [native Java library](https://github.com/monero-ecosystem/monero-java)

 ## Sample Code